albertopfunk/portfolio-svelte-v1/README.md

 ## Building

-Before creating a production version of your app, install an [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.
-Then:
+To create a production version of the app:

 ```bash
 npm run build
 ```

 > You can preview the built app with `npm run preview`, regardless of whether you installed an adapter.
 This should _not_ be used to serve your app in production.
+> The app currently uses the netlify adapter
+> you can install another [adapter](https://kit.svelte.dev/docs#adapters) for your target environment.